Top Universities in Ireland for MS in Computer Science

 Most universities and colleges in Ireland expect students an IELTS score greater than 6.5 and 6 respectively.
 Apart from the English test, universities admit students based on academic scores.
 All universities expect a 2.1 honors or 65% according to Indian standards.

-Cost of a Masters in CS From Top Universities in Ireland
+Cost of studying Masters in Computer Science from Top Universities in Ireland

 Total Cost: INR 16,00,00/year – 30,00,000/year